yp000925/ypzhang.github.io/_pages/cv.md

 Education
 ======
+* Ph.D in Electrical and Electronic Engineering, The University of Hong Kong, 2020-present
+* M.Sc. in Communication and Signal Processing, Imperial College London, 2018-2019
 * B.S. in Electronic and Information Engineering, The University of Electronic Science and Technology of China, 2014-2018
-* M.Sc. in Communication and Signal Processing, Imperial College London, 2018-2019
-* Ph.D in Electrical and Electronic Engineering, The University of Hong Kong, 2020-present

 Work experience
 ======
+* Spring 2022: Teaching Assistant
+    * ELEC 7078 *Advanced Topics in EEE*
+* Fall 2021: Teaching Assistant
+    * ELEC 3644 *Advanced Mobile Apps Development*
+* Fall 2020: Teaching Assistant
+    * ELEC 6080 *Telecommunications Systems and Management*
-* Summer 2015: Research Assistant
+* Summer 2020: Algorithm Engineer
-  * Github University
+  * *Meituan Company*
-  * Duties included: Tagging issues
+  * Duties included: Develop the route finding algorithms for constructing the integrated map for Meituan.
-  * Supervisor: Professor Git

-* Fall 2015: Research Assistant
-  * Github University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub

 Skills
 ======
-* Skill 1
-* Skill 2
-  * Sub-skill 2.1
-  * Sub-skill 2.2
-  * Sub-skill 2.3
-* Skill 3
+* Guzheng/Zither (A traditional Chineses string instrument)

 Publications
 ======